STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 When a plugin is installed and depends on a helper library that embed its own resources, the helper resources are copied into the `<prefix>/Resources` directory so that the helper lib could find its resources as described in the section [`install_target_resources`](#install_target_resources).
 In this hierarchy, a plugin will access to its resources in a way very similar than any other library.
 Only one level of hierarchy, whose name is the plugin name, will be added.

-## Adding a new component in the Radium package
+## Adding a new component to the Radium package
 The Radium distribution is based on several cmake package components.
 A component defines a set of imported targets, as well as properties on these targets (e.g. headers, resources, ...) and manage all the dependencies of these targets (dependencies over other components or on external packages).

-### Configuring and registering the component targets
+### Configure component's targets
-When developing a library that will be made available as a Radium component, the following should be done :
+To create a new Radium component named `NewComponent` (e.g. a new library one can add to a project with `find_package(Radium COMPONENT NewComponent)`), you have to do the following steps :

-- Add a subdirectory `NewComponent` in the `<Radium_source_dir>/src` that will contain all the source and header files related to the component named `NewComponent`.
+- Add a subdirectory `NewComponent` in the `<Radium_source_dir>/src` with component's source and header files
-- Configure the `CMakeLists.txt` as described in the [Configuring client and extension libraries](#configureLibrary) section of this documentation but with the following modifications.
+- Configure the `CMakeLists.txt` as described in the [Configuring client and extension libraries](#configureLibrary).
 - In this `CMakeLists.txt` configuration script, configure the main target library by using the `COMPONENT` option of the function `configure_radium_library` and add this target to the `RADIUM_COMPONENT` variable :
 ~~~cmake